 A total of 1,000 practicum hours is required for a D.N.P. degree.
 Those who entered with a master's degree in nursing generally earned a minimum of 500 clinical hours.
-Practice hours prior to entry into the D.N.P. program for those with a non-nursing master's degree will be determined by (1) the number of faculty-supervised hours in a health care management or policy experience, and (2) the number of faculty-supervised hours who completed fewer than the hours needed to meet the required 1,000 hours must fulfill those hours through one or more of the following mentored/supervised leadership practica:
+Practice hours prior to entry into the D.N.P. program for those with a non-nursing master's degree will be determined by (1) the number of faculty-supervised hours in a health care management or policy experience and (2) the number of faculty-supervised hours in a management, policy, or administrative project or experience.
+Applicants who completed fewer than the hours needed to meet the required 1,000 hours must fulfill those hours through one or more of the following mentored/supervised leadership practica:

-- 1. Mentored practicum: working with an experienced manager, administrator, or executive - 2.
+- Mentored practicum: working with an experienced manager, administrator, or executive - 2.
 Additional administrative systems/organizational activities, which are planned in collaboration with the faculty adviser, goal-defined, measurable, and appropriate to the systems/organization leadership role.